 (2) Woodrow’s Mirengo’s Mukwela – Typical RR with good head with kind eyes, good expression, body and excellent quarters.
 Lighter wheaten in colour.
 Expertly handled – dog moved better when free handled.

 Movement in this class left a lot to be desired.

-(2) Carlton’s CH Umhlandla Luwamba JW – I liked this dog a lot - a worthy champion.
+(2) Carlton’s CH Umhlandla Luwamba JW – I liked this dog a lot -

 (3) Woodrow’s CH Mirengo’s Muko Mako